by Mac Barnett

 by Andrea Beaty

-Young Rosie may be quiet, but she's also an aspiring inventor who learns to never give up.
-I love the positive message of turning a failure into an opportunity to learn and improve.
+Young Rosie may be shy, but she's an aspiring inventor who learns to never give up.
+I love the message of turning a failure into an opportunity to learn and improve.

 Mr. Tiger Goes Wild